triton-inference-server/model_navigator/docs/pytriton/pytriton_deployment.md

 ## Obtaining runner from Package

-The [Navigator Package](../package/package.md) provide an API for obtaining the model for serving inference.
+The [Navigator Package](../package/package.md) provides an API for obtaining the model for serving inference.
 One of the option is to obtain the `runner`:

 ```python